kcl-eresearch/puppet-rclone/README.md

 class { 'rclone':
   # like to use a specific version
   ensure  => '1.63.1'
+  # how to set up a basic backup called "project"
   project => {
     # the basic rclone command like 'sync' or 'copy'
     command => 'sync',